About Steve Pavlina

 The Message vs. the Messenger

 Some people think I'm a bit unusual, which is a valid criticism.
-I don't find much value in living a "normal" life.
-I'm willing to be myself and let others determine whether I'm a good match for them.
+I don't find much value in living an average life.
+Most of my friends are pretty unusual too -- and by unusual I mean happy. :)

 I haven't had a regular job since 1992.
-I love to create new streams of passive income via the Internet.
+I mainly live off of passive income streams that I set up years ago.
 I live in Las Vegas and love the vibe of this city.
 I'm very playful and love to share laughs with people every day.
-I love women, kissing passionately, D/s play, threesomes, and long cuddle sessions.
+I love women, open-hearted affection, passionate sex, and long cuddle sessions.
 I love to travel, and I always get excited at the chance to hop on a plane to someplace new.
 I love meeting new people and feel equally comfortable with introverts and extroverts alike.

-Now that you know something about the messenger, I invite you to spend some time with my material to discover what resonates with you.
+Now that you know something about the messenger, I invite you to spend some time with my material to discover what inspires you.
 You'll undoubtedly encounter some ideas you love and other ideas that challenge you or push your buttons.
-That's perfectly normal.
 If you and I agreed on everything, we'd be the same person.
 Personal growth is a very individual experience, and no two people react to ideas in quite the same way.

-My goal here isn't to try to convince you of anything.
+My goal here isn't to try to convince you of anything or to sell you on a singular growth strategy.
 My goal is to help you grow in the ways that matter to you.

 Stay in Touch